module Z80::Program

 # File lib/z80.rb, line 198 def new(start = 0x0000, *args, override:{}) raise ArgumentError, "override should be a map of override names to labels" unless override.respond_to?(:to_h) override = Alloc.compile(override, 0, include_sizes:false) unless @dummies.empty? and !@contexts.last.any? {|_,v| v.dummy?} dummies = @dummies.map {|d| d[0..1]} + @contexts.last.select {|_,v| v.dummy?}.map {|d| d[0..1]} dummies.reject! {|n,_| override.has_key?(n) } unless dummies.empty? raise CompileError, "Labels referenced but not defined in #{self}: #{dummies.inspect}" end end prog = super(*args) code = @code.dup imports = Hash[@imports.map do |addr, size, program, code_addr, arguments, name, import_override| merged_override = Alloc.compile(import_override, start, override, include_sizes:false) if name.nil? merged_override.merge!(override) else prefix = name.to_s + '.'.freeze merged_override.merge!(override. select{ |k,| k.start_with?(prefix) }. map{ |k,v| [k.slice(prefix.length..-1), v] }. to_h) end code_addr = addr + start if code_addr.nil? ip = program.new(code_addr, *arguments, override:merged_override) raise CompileError, "Imported program #{program} has been modified." unless ip.code.bytesize == size code[addr, size] = ip.code [name.nil? ? addr + start : name.to_sym, ip] end] labels = Alloc.compile(@labels, start, override) reloc = @reloc.dup debug = @debug.dup @conditional_blocks.each do |cndblk| raise CompileError, "Invalid conditional block program" unless cndblk.program.equal?(self) ConditionalBlock.compile(cndblk, code, reloc, debug, start, override) end aliases = {} reloc.each do |r| case r.size when :alias aliases[r.alloc] = r.alloc.to_i(start, override:override) when 0 raise CompileError, "Absolute labels need relocation sizes for the overrides" # OBSOLETE: ignore, this is an absolute address but we need relocation info for debug when 1 addr = case r.from when Integer r.from when :jr, nil r.addr + 1 + start when :pc r.addr + start when :self :self else raise CompileError, "Unknown from relocation parameter: #{r.inspect}" end i = r.alloc.to_i(start, addr, override:override) if (r.from.nil? or r.from == :jr) and !(-128..127).include?(i) raise CompileError, "Relative relocation out of range at 0x#{'%04x' % r.addr} -> #{i} #{r.inspect}" end if r.from == :pc and !(0..255).include?(i) raise CompileError, "Jump table relocation out of range at 0x#{'%04x' % r.addr} -> #{i} #{r.inspect}" end code[r.addr] = [i].pack('c') when 2 code[r.addr, 2] = [r.alloc.to_i(start, override:override)].pack('S<') else code[r.addr, r.size] = [r.alloc.to_i(start, override:override)].pack('Q<')[0, r.size].ljust(r.size, "\0") end end ['@code', code, '@org', start, '@debug', nil, '@labels', labels, '@imports', imports, '@reloc_info', reloc, '@debug_info', debug, '@alias_info', aliases, ].each_slice(2) do |n,v| prog.instance_variable_set n,v end prog end

-Returns a relative label, as a namespace, holding labels defined by the code created with block
+Returns a relative label, as a namespace, holding labels defined by the code created with block as sub-labels.
+Appends the created code to the Program.code.

-code containing labels or possibly other namespaces (namespaces can be nested).
+This function requires a block which may generate Z80 code containing labels or possibly other namespaces (namespaces can be nested).
 Every label defined within this block will become a member of the created namespace.

-may be provided, as a string or a symbol.
+An optional name may be provided, as a string or a symbol.
 In this instance the returned label will already have a name.
 Otherwise an unnamed label is being returned.

 Options: